Liberal Arts 41

-- Use headings to identify sections and subsections of your document (create an outline).
+- Use heading structure to identify sections and subsections of your document (create an outline).
 Select appropriate headings in the tool bar in Word.

 - Heading 1 should only be used once - for the title of your document.

 - All images (photos, tables, graphs, logos, icons, etc.) must have Alt (alternate text, or image descritption text), which describes and contextualizes the visual element.

 - Instead of URLs, use self-describing hyperlinks that provide descriptive text for hyperlinks.
 (You may include URLs for print versions of the document.)

 Example: For more information, see the How to Link Text webpage.

 - Use bulleted and numbered lists that are formatted using the tools in your word processing software (Word) when listing items.

 - Lists are preferrable to tables (for class schedule, for example).

 - Tables should be used for tabular data only.
 Do NOT use tables for the layout of text or images.